 State Emergency Orders Impacting Business | National Resources & Guidance | CARES Act: SBA Loans & Unemployment Benefits Info | ACA Advocacy & Messaging

-NOTE: This webpage is designed to be a quick reference for members of the coatings industry with regard to state and local emergency orders that impact their ability to continue operations.
-Links are provided to the specific state order and any guidance issued thereto.
-Members should look to the specific language of the order when making a determination of whether their business may continue with manufacturing, distribution, research or retail operations.
+NOTE: Where links are provided to the specific state order and any guidance issued thereto, members should look to the specific language of the order when deciding whether their business may continue with manufacturing, distribution, research or retail operations.

 Click on the following headings to navigate to these sections of this resource page.

-Department of Homeland Security, Cybersecurity and Infrastructure Security Administration (CISA) Guidance on the Essential Critical Infrastructure Workforce: https://www.cisa.gov/publication/guidance-essential-critical-infrastructure-workforce
+- Cybersecurity and Infrastructure Security Agency (CISA) Guidance on the Essential Critical Infrastructure Workforce

 Department of Labor Paid Leave Guidance: